 Root exposure is a problem because cementum covers root surfaces.
 Decay can easily break-down cementum because it’s softer than tooth enamel.
 So not replacing missing teeth in time can speed up the decay process.
 This creates more opportunity for dental issues to occur.

 Dr. Greg Reece’s mission is to prevent future oral health problems from occurring.
 Dr. Reece will address any underlying issues before he provides you with dentures.
-Having a healthy oral foundation before moving forward with dentures will give you the best results.
+Having a healthy oral foundation before you get dentures in our Charlotte, NC, dentist office will give you the best results.

 Treatment with Dentures in Charlotte, NC